thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

         title: 'In the "Actions" window, click the "plus" icon in the upper right corner to bring up the "Add action" dialog box;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/navigate-to-office-state-4-pe.png
-        title: 'In the "Add action" dialog, select "On row click" as the action source and give the action name.
+        title: 'In the "Add action" dialog, select "On row click" as the action source and enter the action name.
 Choose "Navigate to new dashboard state" as action type.
 A dropdown menu will appear for selecting the target dashboard state.
 Choose the "office" state.
 After, click "Add";'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/navigate-to-office-state-5-pe.png
         title: 'Review the configured action in the "Actions" window to ensure the source and type are correct, then click "Save";'